Electronic mail as official Middlebury College communication

 Backups are not available in order to retrieve deleted messages nor do they serve as a record for the purpose of retention.
 If you wish to retain a copy of a message, you should file the message in a folder under your electronic mailbox.

-Each department should make provisions for retaining messages in accordance with departmental needs and craft appropriate departmental policies.
+Each department should make provisions for retaining messages in accordance with e-discovery requirements and departmental needs and craft appropriate departmental policies.